stexus/lapis/README.md

 - This card **doesn’t rely on custom handlebars** at all, meaning it fully supports every Japanese dictionary that Yomitan does, and the chance of something breaking is exceptionally rare.
 - You can easily select different types of cards using the `Is...Card` selectors.
 To do this, simply add an 'x' to the "Is...Card" field of your choice.
 Make sure to only select one of these.
 If you ever need to switch card types for many notes at once, you can use [Batch Editing](https://ankiweb.net/shared/info/291119185) to make the change quickly.
-- Lapis uses harmonic frequency ranking to create a `FrequencySort` field you can use to re-order your new cards by frequency, either manually by using [Advanced Browser](https://ankiweb.net/shared/info/874215009), or automatically with [AutoReorder](https://ankiweb.net/shared/info/757527607). **Do be careful with the latter as there have been cases where AutoReorder has reset learned cards to 'new'.**
+- Lapis uses harmonic frequency ranking to create a `FreqSort` field you can use to re-order your new cards by frequency, either manually by using [Advanced Browser](https://ankiweb.net/shared/info/874215009), or automatically with [AutoReorder](https://ankiweb.net/shared/info/757527607). **Do be careful with the latter as there have been cases where AutoReorder has reset learned cards to 'new'.**
 - Lapis allows you to organizes dictionaries into different fields, making it easier to view information in an organized manner.
 You can easily choose which dictionaries you'd like to see first, more details [below](#how-to-use-the-card).

 ## How to use Lapis